When is it appropriate to make a complaint about the treatment you have received in hospital, rather than bringing a legal action?

 Free legal helpline

-If you are thinking about making a hospital claim or need guidance on making a hospital complaint that may lead to a legal claim being made, then you can contact our free helpline by calling 0333 888 0404 or sending an email to [email protected]
+If you are thinking about making a medical negligence claim, or you need guidance on making a hospital complaint that may lead to legal action being made, then contact our helpline for a free consultation by calling 0333 888 0404 or sending an email to [email protected]